MattCheely/elm-app-gen/README.md

 There's no hidden configuration in the generated application.
 Some other tools put a lot of configuration behind the scenes, which can be overwhelming when it's finally exposed.
-Elm AppGen exposes all of you project to you up front, so nothing is hidden.
+Elm App Generator exposes all of you project to you up front, so nothing is hidden.